 For example the command.

 chmod go+rw FILE1.TXT

 It grants read and write access to the file FILE1.TXT, which is accessible to both groups and others.

-Following Shells are available with Linux SH, BASH, CSH, TCSH, and KSH.
-Other functions of a shell include scripting capability, the path memory, multitasking, and file handling.
+The following Shells are available with Linux SH, BASH, CSH, TCSH, and KSH.
+Other functions of a shell include scripting capability, path memory, multitasking, and file handling.